MariaAPr/tablesfromsem2/table.md

 4|Pupol|26

 ## Цитаты
-> Per aspera ad astra.
+> Per aspera ad astra!
+!!
 > Everyone you meet is fighting a battle you know nothing about.
 Be kind.
 Always.

 > Love always wins.

 >> Make love.
 Not war.
 >>> End of quotes

-git log -p